HamzaBilal527/shoppingmart/README.md

 <p align="center"><img src="https://i.ibb.co/R4QjRTFS/shopping-mart-1.png" alt="project-image"></p>

 <p id="description">This project is created by using MERN Stack.
-This is the frontend of the full stack app.</p>
+This is the the full stack app.</p>

 <h2>Project Screenshots:</h2>